dpbriggs/redis-oxide-py/README.rst

 Locks as Context Managers
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-redis-py 3.0 now raises a LockError when using a lock as a context manager and the lock cannot be acquired within the specified timeout.
+redis-oxide-py 3.0 now raises a LockError when using a lock as a context manager and the lock cannot be acquired within the specified timeout.
 This is more of a bug fix than a backwards incompatible change.
 However, given an error is now raised where none was before, this might alarm some users.